 UNC Police has one primary concern: to protect and serve all who come to campus.
-The services of UNC Police center on enhanced customer service, reduction of crime and the improvement of the quality of life for students, faculty, staff and visitors at UNC-Chapel Hill.
+The services provided by UNC Police center on enhanced customer service, reduction of crime and improvement of the quality of life for students, faculty, staff and visitors at UNC-Chapel Hill.
 Campus community members are encouraged to call UNC Police if they have a safety concern or note suspicious activity.
 Information is an important component in the continuing effort to increase campus safety.
 A well-informed campus can better protect itself.
 One of the goals of UNC Police is to stop crime before it takes place.
-To attain this goal, a great deal of attention is given to Community Oriented Policing (COP) and crime prevention programming.
+To achieve this goal, a great deal of attention is given to Community Oriented Policing (COP) and crime prevention programming.
 COP is a collaborative effort between members of the department and those in the University community to develop solutions to problems and increase trust in the police.

-The following are some of UNC Police's programs provided to educate the Carolina community that are available upon request:
+The following highlights some of UNC Police's programs offered in order to educate the Carolina community reguarding awareness and prevention and are available upon request:

-Citizens Police Academy: This program is intended to open the lines of communication between the University community and UNC Police.
-This is a program conducted multiple times a year and is designed to familiarize citizens with the "how/what/why" of police procedures and provide an opportunity to interact with officers.
-The goal is to produce informed citizens who can take the information they have learned back into their respective areas, share that information with friends and colleagues and have a better understanding of police operations.
+Community Police Academy: This program is intended to open the lines of communication between the University community and UNC Police.
+This is a program offered multiple times a year and is designed to familiarize citizens with the "how/what/why" of police procedures and provide an opportunity to interact with officers.
+The goal is to produce informed citizens who can take the information they have learned back into their respective areas, share the information with friends and colleagues and develop a greater understanding of police operations.

-New Student Orientation Safety Presentations: In partnership with the Dean of Students Office, this presentation is given to all incoming students and their parents to provide a basic understanding of safety at the University.
+New Student Orientation Safety Presentations: In partnership with the Dean of Students Office and Emergency Management, this presentation is provided to all incoming students and their parents in order to provide a basic understanding of safety at the University.